SerenePrince/noahpn/README.md

 ## Design

-Inspired by the simplicity of a well-designed business card.
-Two colours — a warm off-white (`#F5F0E8`) and near-black (`#1A1A1A`).
-Two fonts — Libre Baskerville for headings, DM Sans for body text.
-Thin lines for dividers, nothing decorative.
-The goal was a site that gets out of the way and lets the content speak.
+Minimal but not flat.
+The goal was a site that gets out of the way and lets the content speak — cards for structure, colour only where it earns its place.

+Three fonts: Libre Baskerville for headings, DM Sans for body text, DM Mono for labels and metadata.
+Colour palette built around a warm off-white surface with five semantic accent groups (green for Java, blue for JavaScript/React, teal for databases, purple for infrastructure, amber for tooling).
+Full dark mode via CSS custom properties — no JavaScript, no flicker.

+Cards carry the layout.
+Dividers are rule-weight lines.
+Every interactive element uses one of two hover patterns: a colour shift for navigation controls, a slide-in underline for destination links.
+No other decorative motion.

 ## Stack

 - React 19
-- Vite 8
+- Vite 6
 - Tailwind CSS v4
-- Google Fonts — DM Sans (body), Libre Baskerville (headings)
+- Google Fonts — DM Sans (body), Libre Baskerville (headings), DM Mono (labels)

 ## Dev